A CU Medicine provider.

 When I’m not working, I enjoy the company of my family; I also practice what I preach and try to maintain a work-life balance; run, hike / backpack, and do high intensity interval training, and eat well though I can relate to the struggles my patients face!

 Qualifications and experience

-- Internal Medicine, Primary Care, Wellness and Lifestyle, Wellness and Lifestyle - Exercise and Physical Fitness
+- Internal Medicine, Primary Care, Wellness and Prevention, Wellness and Prevention - Exercise and Physical Fitness

 - Languages spoken